Welcome to our Earth Day Symposium!

 - Educational outreach and Earth science community engagement

-The EDS invites around 12 speakers each year for 15 minute overview talks on their research.
-Graduate and external student participants participate in an informal poster session.
-At the end of the event, the participants may join brief laboratory tours to learn about active UMBC Earth science development and testing and watch a live weather balloon launch.
+The EDS invites around 10 speakers each year for 20 minute overview talks on their research.
+Graduate and external students participate in an informal poster session, and there is a panel on professional development.

 The EDS was founded in by UMBC Atmospheric Physics graduate program in 2017 and held annually around Earth Day in April.

-Thank you for a productive and engaging Third Annual Earth Day Symposium!
-We hope you join us again for next year’s event around Earth Day in April 2020.
+We hope you join us again for this year’s Earth Day Symposium on April 20th, 2020.